How to Write a Successful Research Proposal 2025

 Main Body of Research Proposals

-- Relevance to the area: Applicants should address the relevance of the project both within the proposed host department/school and in the broader research discipline.
+• Relevance to the area: Applicants should address the project’s relevance to the chosen host school and the broader research discipline.

-- Expected outcomes: Applicants should outline the anticipated outcomes of the project, which may benefit both the scientific community and the broader public.
-Examples include research outputs (publications, conference papers, patents), new or ongoing collaborations (internal and external to the University), knowledge gained, or practical applications developed.
+• Expected outcomes: Applicants should outline the anticipated project outcomes, which may benefit both the scientific community and the broader public.
+Examples include research outputs (publications, conference papers, patents, and so on), new or ongoing collaborations (internal and external to the University), knowledge gained, or practical applications developed.

 Research Proposal Writing Tips for Success